 The policy governing programs of study in paragraph 7.20 applies to doctoral programs with the exception that the form should be prepared and submitted no later than the fourth semester of the student's program.

 Doctoral programs may have academic standards equal to or higher than those published in this manual, but they cannot be lower than these standards.

 All students are required to maintain a minimum cumulative grade point average of 3.0.
 A cumulative average of 3.0 is required for graduation.

-The grade of "C" is a minimum passing grade for graduate credit; however, no more than nine quarter hours or six semester hours of courses with a grade of "C" may be applied toward the requirements of a degree program.
+The grade of "C" is a minimum passing grade for graduate credit; however, no more than six semester hours of courses with a grade of "C" may be applied toward the requirements of a degree program.

-Typically at the end of one year or 24 quarter hours or 16 semester hours a student may be evaluated by the program (the program, however, has the right to review or evaluate a student's academic performance at any time).
+Typically at the end of one year or 16 semester hours a student may be evaluated by the program (the program, however, has the right to review or evaluate a student's academic performance at any time).
 On the basis of this evaluation, and after review by the Graduate School, the student will be:

 - Recommended for continuation in the graduate program,

 - Placed on probationary status, or

 - Dismissed from the Program and the Graduate School.

 After completing 16 semester hours of course work in a doctoral program, students will automatically be placed in probationary status if their cumulative graduate grade point averages drop below a 3.0.
 Students must achieve a 3.0 cumulative average the semester they complete nine hours of course work since being placed on probation.
 Failure to meet this condition could result in their dismissal from the Graduate School.
 Students achieving a 3.0 average prior to or during the semester that nine hours have been completed will be taken off probationary status.